Drunk in Public Law & Defense

 Penal Code 647(f)

-The crime of drunk in public, or public intoxication (also called under the influence of alcohol/drugs while in public) can be found at penal code 647(f).
+Information on the crime of drunk in public, (also called drunk and disorderly or public intoxication) can be found at penal code 647(f).

 PC 647(f)) Law